 Blue Wave Bronze 8-Year 24-ft Round Above Ground Pool Winter Cover

 The winter pillow is another essential accessory for off-season care of your pool if you are in an area accustomed to freezing temperatures and snow.
 When the pool water freezes, it will expand toward the pillow.
 If there was no pillow when the water freezes, it will expand outward toward the liner and could damage the pool.

 Robelle 3748-02 Deluxe 4-foot x 8-foot Ice Equalizer Air Pillow

 That about sums up most of the necessary accessories you’re going to need when maintaining your pool as well as having fun in it.
 There are plenty of other things you can buy to improve your experience, including lighting and sound systems, but this list should be more than enough to get you well on your way to a fantastic summer in the pool.

-If you have enjoyed reading over this article and found it helpful, please share these 10 must-have accessories for your above ground pool on Facebook and Twitter.
+If you have enjoyed reading over this article and found it helpful, please share these 10 must-have above ground pool accessories on Facebook and Twitter.

 - 1.1 1.
 Test Strips and Chemicals